September 8, 2021

 Salesforce developers would work on the production in sandboxes, ensuring that the code doesn’t affect the main Salesforce org.
 Force.com IDE allows connecting sandboxes and retrieving metadata to the IDE.
 After doing the needed coding, the first level of unit testing will begin.

-On finishing the development, the code will then go to the testing team.
-Just like the developers, the QA team also maintains sandboxes to migrate the code to be tested.
+After finishing the development, the code will go to the testing team.
+Like the developers, the QA team maintains sandboxes to migrate the code to be tested.
 There might be a situation when team members only get to test an individual feature.
 For such cases, they would use Partial Copy Sandboxes.
 QA team members can also share their sandboxes if thorough testing is needed for some vital features.

 The Salesforce development project then reaches further for user acceptance testing.
-In this testing, apart from developers and tester, other potential users would perform the final testing to verify if the solution is according to the expectation.
+Apart from developers and testers in this testing, other potential users would perform the final testing to verify if the solution is according to the expectation.

 Partial sandboxes would be created by the release manager to be used by product managers for testing.

 In the last phase, the focus will be on all performance testing.
-This kind of testing is carried out on intermediate sandboxes, which includes all the features of the solution, unlike partial sandboxes.
+This kind of testing is carried out on intermediate sandboxes, which include all the solution features, unlike partial sandboxes.
 Rigorous testing and regression testing are performed, and after passing all the levels of testing, the product goes to release.

 The entire Salesforce development lifecycle involves a team working on a Salesforce development project, ensuring a highly functional and fully tested solution.